ptondereau/payment-engine/README.md

 - Account worker is just a gateway to react to a command and apply business logic to an account.
 - I've used `rust_decimal` to wrap the amount column because it provides some useful error handling and especially to check against overflow when processing `add` operation.
 - I've tried to define explicit error handling in `src/errors.rs` instead of using dynamic one and also in additon to `env_logger`.
+- Dispute/Chargeback's logic is wrapped into a simple state machine: A transaction can have a dispute and this dispute have a state (Open|Cancelled|ChargedBack).
+This is a method to ensure that every disputed transaction have a resolution. `Cancelled` have a better semantic when a dispute has a bad ending than just `Resolved`.

 ## Issues
 - I don't know how to define the right buffer size for all channels.